iluwatar/java-design-patterns/client-session/README.md

 ## Explanation

-Real-World Example
+Real-world example

 > A real-world example of the Client Session pattern is a library membership system.
 When a member logs in, the system starts a session to track their borrowing activities.
 This session holds data such as the member's ID, current borrowed books, due dates, and any fines.
 As the member browses the catalog, borrows books, or returns them, the session maintains this stateful information, ensuring the member's interactions are consistent and personalized until they log out or the session expires.
 This approach helps the library system manage user-specific data efficiently across multiple interactions, providing a seamless and personalized experience for the members.

-In Plain words
+In plain words

 > The Client Session pattern manages user-specific data across multiple requests within a web application to maintain continuity and personalization.